-Arthritis and coronavirus – looking after your emotional wellbeing30 April 2020
+Arthritis and coronavirus – looking after your emotional wellbeing03 September 2020

-We know that many of you will be impacted by the coronavirus (COVID-19).
-Whether you’ve been asked to stay at home, or you are supporting loved ones.
+We know that many of you continue to be impacted by coronavirus (COVID-19).
+Whether you are returning to work, your children are back at school or you are supporting loved ones.

-As you adjust to your different routines, you might be feeling anxious and it may feel harder to take care of your wellbeing.
+As we are continuing to adjust to our different routines, you might be feeling anxious and it may feel harder to take care of your wellbeing.

 There’s lots of people looking out for you